carternorton11/periscope/README.md

 ```
 ## Periscope

 Periscope is a simple script that automates connecting Visual Studio Code to a compute node on a SLURM-based High-Performance Computing (HPC) cluster.
-It handles the job submission and SSH tunneling for you, getting you coding on a powerful machine in seconds.
+It handles the job submission and SSH tunneling for you.

 ### Prerequisites